galodoido794/AUTOBOT_FIFAX/policy_free.md

 ## Analitycs
 Google Analyitycs is used only to know about events and no personal data is recovered.

+To better understand Google policy visit: https://policies.google.com/privacy?hl=en&gl=us

+# Links to Other Sites
+This Service may contain links to other sites.
+If you click on a third-party link, you will be directed to that site.
+Note that these external sites are not operated by me.
+Therefore, I strongly advise you to review the Privacy Policy of these websites.
+I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ## Cookies
 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

 This Service does not use these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-# Links to Other Sites
-This Service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 # Children’s Privacy
 Classification is Free.
 It does not contain acts of violence, abusive language, etc.